AbioyeStephen/data-parsing-matrix/README.md

 A dual-layer instruction matrix that decouples raw text into two aligned outputs from one source:

 - **Layer A — Human-Readable Markdown.** Restructures the input into scannable steps, bolds critical variables (deadlines, quantities, thresholds), and isolates compliance-sensitive language into flagged warning blocks.
-- **Layer B — Machine-Readable JSON.** Serializes the same content into a validated schema — step sequence, critical variables, and compliance-risk flags — ready for direct API or database ingestion.
+- **Layer B — Machine-Readable JSON.** Serializes the same content into a validated schema — step sequence, critical variables, and compliance risk flags ready for direct API or database ingestion.

 Both layers are generated from the same parse pass, so they can never drift apart.